dragonmeteor/dijkstra-impl/cplusplus_bazel/README.md

 ## Using the Rakefile

-The rake file has the following commands.
+The Rakefile has the following commands.

 ```
 rake build